erkston/lobby-bot-dl/README.md

   - If enabled, the bot will message all players one by one to draft a hero.
 Draft information is updated live in the lobby message.
 Heroes can be set in config/heroes.json
 - Preset support
   - Presets can be made to template most available options.
 Allows you to easily create lobbies for different regions, games, etc.
+- Ready-Up system
+  - Force all players to ready-up before launch to reduce afks
 - Kick/Ban system
   - Bans are persistent across bot restarts and are bot-wide (not specific to a single lobby)
 - Private admin panel